Learn how to bake frozen hamburger patties in the oven without needing to defrost AND without making a giant mess.

 As with any type of meat, the hamburgers must be baked thoroughly before consuming them.

-If the hamburger patties are not cooked correctly, you increase your chances of developing food poisoning and other unpleasant illnesses, such as salmonella and E. coli.
+If the hamburger patties are not cooked correctly, you increase your chances of developing food poisoning.

 Ground meat must be cooked thoroughly.